kit-sdq/programming-lecture-eclipse-artemis/docs/Development.md

 6. Run Configuration: Create a new eclipse run configuration.
 Do not edit anything.
 Just start it and click continue if eclipse shows some warnings.

+## Artemis4J
+We use a library called [Artemis4J](https://github.com/kit-sdq/artemis4j) to communicate with the Artemis system.
+If the version is updated or the project is newly cloned, you have to build the Artemis4J library.

+Therefore, go to the directory `bundles/edu.kit.kastel.sdq.eclipse.common.api/lib/artemis4j` and run the following command to build the library:
+`mvn -P fatjar clean package`.

 ## Architecture

 The architectural idea is based on having three plugins and an API